-Sessional employees shall have a vacation payout "anniversary date" of the second Friday in June to be paid at the end of the pay period in which that Friday falls, for the purpose of paying out vacation pay only.
+Sessional employees shall have a vacation payout "anniversary date" on the last day of the pay period for the final deposit date in June, for the purpose of paying out vacation pay only.

-- 32.04 Regular employees may take vacation at any time up to the maximum of their current accumulated entitlement provided a written request is given to their supervisor at least one (1) month prior to the proposed commencement of vacation.
-The Board recognizes that occasionally the opportunity to give one (1) months' notice will be difficult and will accept lesser notice where the circumstances warrant, where vacation plans of other employees are not interrupted, and where the operation of the department is not unduly impaired. - 32.05 The Board shall, on request, pay to an employee the annual vacation pay to which he is entitled at least seven (7) days before the beginning of his annual vacation.
-The employee must notify Payroll that he wants his vacation pay at least twenty-one (21) days before his vacation starts.
-If he chooses not to take his vacation pay in advance, it will be paid on his regular pay cheques. - 32.06 Where a sessional employee is not required to work on a Non-Instructional Day or due to Days-Not-In-Session during the work year, the sessional employee has the option of using one or more of his annual holidays, or taking time off without pay. - 32.07 Regular annual employees may carry over up to a maximum of ten (10) days of vacation entitlement from one anniversary year to the next provided that the ten (10) days of vacation entitlement carried over is used on non-prescribed school days.
+32.04 Regular employees may take vacation at any time up to the maximum of their current accumulated entitlement provided a written request is given to their supervisor at least one (1) month prior to the proposed commencement of vacation.
+The Board recognizes that occasionally the opportunity to give one (1)

+months' notice will be difficult and will accept lesser notice where the circumstances warrant, where vacation plans of other employees are not interrupted, and where the operation of the department is not unduly impaired.

+- 32.05 The Board shall, on request, pay to an employee the annual vacation pay to which they are entitled at least seven (7) days before the beginning of their annual vacation.
+The employee must notify Payroll that they want their vacation pay at least twenty-one (21) days before their vacation starts.
+If they choose not to take their vacation pay in advance, it will be paid on their regular pay cheques. - 32.06 Where a sessional employee is not required to work on a Non-Instructional Day or due to Days-Not-In-Session during the work year, the sessional employee has the option of using one or more of their annual holidays, or taking time off without pay. - 32.07 Effective December 31, 2019 a regular annual employee may not have accrued more than one year's accumulation of the employee's vacation entitlement in their current vacation bank.
+Any accrual in excess of one year's accumulation in their current vacation bank will be transferred to a grandfathered vacation bank to be used as per Article 32.
+The grandfathered vacation bank shall be used first until depleted.